RafqaHaddad1/DesignPatterns/README.md

 ### G. Proxy

 ---------------------------------------
 The **Proxy** design pattern allows you to add an extra layer of control over access to an object.
-Here's a summary:

 **Purpose**: To control access to an object by acting as an intermediary.

 **Key Points**:
-    - Proxies can perform tasks like controlling object creation, managing access rights, providing a simplified interface, and adding security checks.
+    1. Proxies can perform tasks like controlling object creation, managing access rights, providing a simplified interface, and adding security checks.
-    - Types of proxies include virtual, protection, remote, logging, caching, and smart reference.
+    2. Types of proxies include virtual, protection, remote, logging, caching, and smart reference.

 **Advantages**:
     1. Control without clients knowing.